pearsonca/stdio-ghana/sessions/2014/README.md

 Day | Slot | Activity | Instructor
 ---:|:----:|----------|-----------
-Mon | warmup | Overview / What is Comp? / How is Babby Formed? / What is SE?
+Mon | warmup | Overview / What is Comp? / What is SE?
  | AM | Py Variables and Functions - The Basics | Seifu / Deanne
  | PM | Development Tools
  | project | Organize teams, projects; teams do initial setup